 To make matters worse, letters between Ruth and Augustin revealed the true nature of their relationship.

 The court in Massachusetts issued its finding in March of 1673: Ruth and Augustin had married, despite the fact that both were already married.
 Ruth received a harsh sentence.

 Ruth Read being committed to prison brought to the bar to Answer for that having been about four years in England absent from her husband and bringing with her a child of about two years old affirming that she received at Branford England that Augustin Lyndon who changed his name to John Rogers and herself by the name of Rebekah Rogers as she also affirmed between whom several letters (as if man and wife) had passed between them which are on file, and that John Rogers told her the child's name was John Rogers, and most impudently returning to these parts imposing said child on her husband William Read.

-Ruth was banished from Massachusetts, given two months to leave.
-Should she return, she would be further punished: The Court sentences the said Ruth Read that named herself Rebekah Rogers if found in this colony two months after this date that she stands in the market place on a stool for one hour with a paper on her breast with the inscription THIS I STAND FOR MY ADULTEROUS AND WHORISH CARRIAGE and that on lecture day next after she be severely whipped with thirty stripes.
+The Court sentences the said Ruth Read that named herself Rebekah Rogers if found in this colony two months after this date that she stands in the market place on a stool for one hour with a paper on her breast with the inscription THIS I STAND FOR MY ADULTEROUS AND WHORISH CARRIAGE and that on lecture day next after she be severely whipped with thirty stripes.

 There is no record of Lyndon being charged for his part in the masquerade.
 Lyndon's wife Mary did seek and receive a divorce from him in 1679 on the grounds that he had deserted her, changed his name to John Rogers and married another woman.